Gibbs point processes on path space: existence, cluster expansion and uniqueness: Introduction

 In the case of unmarked continuous point processes, the technique relies on considering a series expansion of the correlation functions.
 As presented by D. Ruelle in \cite{ruelle_1969}, one first shows that the correlation functions of a Gibbs point process can be expressed as an absolutely converging series of cluster terms, and then proves uniqueness by considering a system of integral equations -- the so-called Kirkwood--Salsburg equations -- that the correlation functions satisfy.
 In fact, these equations can be reformulated as a fixed-point problem for an operator $\K_z$ in an appropriately chosen Banach space, having therefore a unique solution.

 The cluster expansion approach is actually well adapted to the marked setting.
-Indeed, S. Poghosyan and D. Ueltschi develop, in \cite{poghosyan_ueltschi_2009}, abstract techniques that can be used both in the classical and in the marked setting, under assumptions of so-called \emph{modified-regularity} of the interaction.
+Indeed, S. Poghosyan and D. Ueltschi develop, in \cite{poghosyan_ueltschi_2009}, abstract \comment{finite-volume} techniques that can be used both in the classical and in the marked setting, under assumptions of so-called \emph{modified regularity} of the interaction.
 These assumptions and techniques are further developed in \cite{poghosyan_zessin_2020} by S. Poghosyan and H. Zessin, proving uniqueness of infinite-volume Gibbs point processes for potentials satisfying a certain stability condition (which they refer to as \emph{Penrose stability}).
 Some similar result is presented by S. Jansen in \cite{jansen_2019}, but making strong use of the repulsive nature of the interaction she considers.
-These techniques can be restrictive in our setting of unbounded marks (see Example \ref{ex:diff:reg}), so we use here a different approach: inspired by the work \cite{kuna_1999} of T. Kuna, our approach relies on some tree-graph estimates, that allow to prove a Ruelle bound for the correlation functions of infinite-volume Gibbs point processes.

-A key point, presented in Section \ref{sec:diff:RBcorrelation} under a different set of assumptions than that of Section \ref{sec:diff:existence}, consists in using cluster expansion to obtain a Ruelle bound for the correlation functionals of a Gibbs point process of activity $z$.
-In particular, we show that, under an additional regularity assumption for the interaction potential $\Phi$, there exists an activity threshold $\zRuelle>0$ such that, for any $z\in(0,\zRuelle)$, the correlation functions $\corr{N}{P}$ of any Gibbs point process $P$ with activity $z$ and inverse temperature $\beta$ satisfy a Ruelle bound as above, but where $\constan$ is uniformly bounded: for almost any $(\x_1,\dots,\x_N)\in\mathcal{E}^N$, $\corr{N}{P}(\x_1,\dots,\x_N)\leq \constan^N$.
-This shows that the correlation functions belong to a certain Banach space $\Banach$.
+A key tool in the Kirkwood--Salsburg proof of uniqueness is a Ruelle bound for the correlation functions of any Gibbs point process, as this shows that they belong to a certain Banach space $\Banach$ (see Subsection \ref{sec:diff:RBnonunif}).
+The techniques used in \cite{poghosyan_zessin_2020} are too restrictive if applied in our setting of unbounded marks, so we use here a different approach, inspired by the work \cite{kuna_1999} of T. Kuna: in Section \ref{sec:diff:RBcorrelation}, under a different set of assumptions than that of Section \ref{sec:diff:existence}, we rely on some tree-graph estimates, to prove a Ruelle bound for the correlation functions of infinite-volume Gibbs point processes.
+In particular, under an additional regularity assumption for the interaction potential $\Phi$, we show that there exists an activity threshold $\zRuelle>0$ such that, for any $z\in(0,\zRuelle)$, the correlation functions $\corr{N}{P}$ of any Gibbs point process $P$ with activity $z$ and inverse temperature $\beta$ satisfy a Ruelle bound as above, but with a constant $\constanz$: for almost any $(\x_1,\dots,\x_N)\in\mathcal{E}^N$, $\corr{N}{P}(\x_1,\dots,\x_N)\leq \constanz^N$.